balena-io/debugging-masterclass/README.md

 picked up.
 Additionally, it will modify the configuration to set the nameserver to use as `1.2.3.4`.
 As this isn't a valid nameserver, nothing will get the right address to make connections.
-Note that usually, remounting the root FS as writable is a very risky move, and should not be carried out without good reason!
+Note that usually, remounting the root FS as writeable is a very risky move, and should not be carried out without good reason!

 After a while, once the device has rebooted, SSH back into the device, and look